ObjectBoxPC/mediaspinner/README.md

 ## API

-Mediaspinner exposes a simple API you can use rather than the one already provided.
+MediaSpinner exposes a simple API you can use rather than the one already provided.

 ### POST /playlist/next